Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Notation and definitions

-If the chain cannot leave the state space in finite time, it is said to be \emph{non-explosive} and the matrix $Q$ is \emph{regular} (see App.~\ref{appendix}).
-In this case, the collection $p_t:=\{p_t(x)\}_{x\in\s}$ of probabilities $p_t(x)$ of observing the chain in state $x$ at time $t\geq0$ is the only solution of the \emph{chemical master equation} (\emph{CME})
+If the Markov chain cannot leave the state space in finite time, the matrix $Q$ is said to be \emph{regular} (see Appendix~\ref{appendix1}).
+In this case, the collection of probabilities $p_t(x)$ of observing the chain in state $x$ at time $t\geq0$ is the only solution of the \emph{chemical master equation} (\emph{CME})